A place of passage, of hope and of freedom…

-La international station impresses with its monumental space, its 1880 glass roof, its huge arcades and its imposing red brick wall.
+La international station impresses with its monumental easement, its 1880 glass roof, its huge arcades and its imposing red brick wall.
 The gauge of the railways between France and Spain, at the end of the XNUMXth century, was different.
 As a result, trains loaded with fruit, arriving from the south, could not travel in France.
-Thus, to switch the citrus fruits from one train to another, women were employed to take care of them, at arm's length!
-They were called the Ferries of Cerberus.
+Thus, to transfer the citrus fruits from one train to another, women were employed to do it, at arm's length!
+They were called the Transbordeuses d'oranges of Cerbère.

 Nearby, the heart of the village surprises with its pedestrian tunnel which invites you to discover the Street art Contemporaneous.
 Dozens of graffiti artists gave free rein to their artistic talents… amazing!

 Le Balitres railway tunnel crosses the border between France and Spain.
 It was in 1841 that the border post was built, in order to eradicate smuggling with the Spanish neighbours.
 The Memorial, located on the border, bears witness to the Exodus of nearly 500 Spanish Republicans fleeing the regime established by Franco in 000.

 Focus on the Belvedere du Rayon Vert

 It bears witness to the art deco movement with its unique architecture, inspired by the liners of the time.
 During a guided tour, enjoy the sumptuous view of the sea and discover the charm of the thirties.

 The Cerbère-Banyuls Marine Reserve, wild and preserved!